abiodundotdev/laravel-anchor/README.md

 anchorSdk()->onboarding();

 /**
- * Anchor collections includes all the collections endpoints and each endpoint correspond to a method in the Coresponing class
+ * Anchor collections includes all the collections endpoints and each endpoint correspond to a method in the Corresponing class
  *
  */
 $collections = AnchorSdk::collections();